addyosmani/es6-equivalents-in-es5/README.md

 ## Iterators And For-Of

 Iterators are objects that can traverse a container.
 It's a useful way to make a class work inside a for of loop.
 The interface is similar to the iterators-interface.
-Iterating with a for of loop looks like:
+Iterating with a `for..of` loop looks like:

 ES6: